UntouchedOdin0/UltraPrisonCore-TestEnchant/README.md

 # UltraPrisonCore-TestEnchant
-Example of creating Custom Enchants for UltraPrisonCore
+Example of creating Custom Enchants for UltraPrisonCore v1.1.12 and above.